 Best for: Quality at good prices.

-Usually a highlight of any antique lover’s social calendar, the Chelsea Antiques Fair was much missed last year.
+Usually a highlight of any antique lover’s social calendar, the Chelsea Antiques Fair was much missed this year.

 Established in 1950, it is one of the most intimate and prestigious antique fairs in the UK.